saidake/simi-sandbox/README.md

   * USE_SUDO     : (true/false) If true, the bash script will be executed with sudo privileges on the remote machine.

       In sudo mode, the script is first copied to the remote server before execution.
       In non-sudo mode, it is executed directly on the remote server via SSH.
+      Reminder: With sudo, `~` points to `/root`, not the current user's home.
   * SILENT       : (true/false) If true, disables all confirmation prompts (auto-approve).
   * LOCAL_BASH_FILE       : Local bash file to execute
   * REMOTE_TMP_BASH_FILE  : The local bash script will be uploaded to this path on the remote server.